cnguy/kayn/README.md

     .callback(function(error, champions) {
         console.log(champions)
     })

+// Same thing as above, but gets the versions for a different region from the configuration. kayn.DDragon.Champion.list().region('br')
+    .callback(function(error, champions) {
+        console.log(champions)
+    })
 ```

 #### Notes about Optional Version Argument

-Whenever you make a request that does not have a version passed in, `kayn` will automatically grab all the JSON versions associated with your default region.
+Whenever you make a request that does not have a version passed in, `kayn` will automatically grab all the JSON versions associated with your default region or through the `region()` method.

 If you do not have caching enabled, note that each request with no version passed will always send an additional request for grabbing the version.
 Otherwise, it follows standard caching.